Qatar official says Netanyahu 'killed any hope' of hostage release with its strike in Doha on Hamas

 The war in Gaza began when Hamas-led militants stormed into southern Israel in 2023, abducting 251 people and killing some 1,200, mostly civilians.
 Forty-eight hostages are still held inside Gaza, around 20 of them believed to be alive.

+Israel’s military did not immediately respond to a request for comment on the deaths.
+Its troops have been operating in Jenin for months, as they press forward with a major operation there and in refugee camps across the north of the territory they say is to root out militancy.

+The operation has displaced tens of thousands of Palestinians from their homes and demolished hundreds of buildings across the northern West Bank.

 Hana reported from Wadi Gaza, Gaza Strip, and Shurafa reported from Deir al-Balah, Gaza Strip.
-Associated Press writers Farnoush Amiri at the United Nations and Melanie Lidman in Tel Aviv, Israel, contributed to this report.
+Associated Press writers Farnoush Amiri at the United Nations, Jalal Bwaitel in Ramallah, West Bank, Julia Frankel in Jerusalem and Melanie Lidman in Tel Aviv, Israel, contributed to this report.